 - Think about how you want to control the dryer.
 Automated (PLC) vs. manual controls?

 Moisture Controls.
 A dryer is a slave to what you put into it.
 Sophisticated moisture controls, however, can change the dryer setpoints — varying the operation for the condition of the product — so consistent results can be achieved.
 If the incoming product varies hourly, daily or weekly, then moisture controls may be helpful.
 It is best to utilize the exhaust air temperature as your control point.
-The exhaust air temperature has direct correlation to the product’s moisture content due to evaporative cooling.
+The exhaust air temperature has a direct correlation to the product’s moisture content due to evaporative cooling.

 Select controls that provide adequate operating reports, taking into account what data will be needed and format.